dan-albuquerque/dan-albuquerque/README.md

 <p>- 👋 I’m @dan-albuquerque</p>
 <p>- 🌱 I’m currently learning: machine learning concepts using python with pandas </p>
-<p>- 🚀 Pursuing a degree in computer science at Cesar School, so I'm trying to learn as much as I can and search for my calling in this field😁 </p>
+<p>- 🚀 Pursuing a degree in computer science at Cesar School, looking to pursue a career in Data science😁 </p>

 # About My Github
 <div align="center">